 Some days I drive for ten hours, starting in the serene mountains of Switzerland and ending in the mad streets of Paris, then clean for a few hours more.
 Some days I get paid to go paragliding (for research purposes of course) and spend time with travellers from all over the globe.
 I get to try all of the best food from Italy and see all the best sunsets in Greece, all for work!

 I’ve been astounded by stories from the Berlin Wall, got lost in Pompeii, and eaten at Salt Bae’s restaurant in Istanbul.
 If you want to tick everything off your bucket list, work in tourism!
 I get to show people snow for the first time and tell them all about things they never knew existed.
 Sharing my love for travel is the single best thing about my job.

 So what do you do if you have something great to share with the world?
 Start a blog of course!

 Lost Wanders began in January 2019 as a way to share secrets of the travel industry with savvy backpackers.
 When the summer is over Europe gets quiet, and quite frankly, a bit cold!
 So, with my partner Tom (who I met through work), I continue travelling to further corners of the planet.
-South America, Sri Lanka, Malaysia, Singapore, Indonesia, Japan, Russia, Jordan, Mexico, Belize, Guatemala and Colombia to name a few.
+We’ve been digital nomads in Mexico, Sri Lanka, Malaysia, Singapore, Indonesia, Japan, Russia, Jordan, Belize, Guatemala and Colombia to name a few.